Blotz/blotz.github.io/content/recipes/rhubarb-crumble.md

 The Rhubarb should still be firm.
 If lots of juice has formed, drain away untill it is stew-like and not soupy.

-    This juice can be saved and mixed with vanilla ice cream for a lovely summer dish
+    This juice can be saved and mixed with vanilla ice cream for a lovely summer dish.

 If you are using orange juice, check the packaging the sugar quantity and subtract that from the amount of caster sugar you are adding.
-This will help balence the sweetness of the dish.
+This will help balance the sweetness of the dish.

 You can also add a splash of lemon juice for to add an extra zing to your dish.